walter708/calculator/README.md

 There are two modules (calc.py and parseData.py)

-`parseData` Module is responsible for parsing the data coming from the command line and coverting it into \
+`parseData` Module is responsible for parsing data coming command line and coverting it into \

 an array.
-The `calc` module is resposible for eveluating the expression and return the solution
+The `calc` module is resposible for eveluating the parsed expression and printing the solution

 There is a file called run.sh which is a bash script that automates tests